-Tire damage – Iceland’s many gravel roads can be hard on car and camper tyres.
-It is really easy to damage your tyres so it is always a good idea to check them thoroughly before you set out again on a long drive.
-It is much easier to change a tyre in a parking area or campground than out on the road away from any assistance or services.
+Tire damage – Iceland’s many gravel roads can be hard on car and camper tires.
+It is really easy to damage your tires so it is always a good idea to check them thoroughly before you set out again on a long drive.
+It is much easier to change a tire in a parking area or campground than out on the road away from any assistance or services.

 We hope that we have answered all of your questions about what car rental insurance you need in Iceland?
 Just get in touch if you would like any further information.
 Safe travels and enjoy the ride!